-- (a) Disclosure of facility location.
-For nonconsensual tows of a motor vehicle, within 30 minutes of having possession, or such lesser time as may be required by law, a towing carrier shall disclose the location of the storage facility by notifying the responsible law enforcement agency having jurisdiction over the place from which the motor vehicle was towed.
-Compliance with this paragraph will be considered accomplished if the location of the storage facility was provided to the law enforcement agency in conjunction with obtaining authorization for the tow. - (b) Disclosure for abandoned motor vehicles.
+- (a) Disclosure of storage facility location.
+For nonconsensual tows of a motor vehicle, within 30 minutes of having-possession-moving-the-towed-motor-vehicle-from-its-location, or such lesser time as may be required by law, a towing carrier shall disclose the location of the storage facility by notifying the responsible law enforcement agency having jurisdiction over the place from which the motor vehicle was towed. - Compliance with this paragraph (a) will be considered accomplished if the location of the storage facility was provided to the law enforcement agency in conjunction with obtaining authorization for the tow. - (II) If the towing carrier makes two or more documented attempts within the 30-minute time period to notify the responsible law enforcement agency, but is unsuccessful for reasons beyond the control of the towing carrier, the notice will not be considered late for purposes of paragraph (a). - (b) Disclosure for abandoned motor vehicles.
 A towing carrier which places an abandoned motor vehicle in a storage facility shall also disclose the location of the storage facility by complying with the procedure for abandoned motor vehicles in Parts 18 and 21 of Article 4 of Title 42, C.R.S. - (c) Disclosure for all towed motor vehicles.
-Upon request of the owner, authorized agent, or authorized operator of motor vehicle, a towing carrier which places a motor vehicle in a storage facility shall also disclose the location of the storage facility, the total amount of the charges, and accepted forms of payment, as provided in rule 6512.

-(d) Signage.

-- (I) A towing carrier shall maintain a clearly visible sign at the entrance to any storage facility where a motor vehicle that is towed without the prior consent or authorization of the owner or operator of the motor vehicle.
-Such sign shall state the name of the business, telephone number, and hours of operation. - (II) All signs posted to provide notice pursuant to this rule shall comply with any applicable ordinance.
-To the extent not inconsistent with applicable ordinance, signs shall also at a minimum: - (A) be no less than two square foot in size; - (B) have lettering not less than two inch in height; - (C) have lettering that contrasts sharply in color with the background on which the letters are placed; and - (D) be printed in English.
+Upon request of the owner, authorized agentoperator, or authorized operator agent of the owner of the of motor vehicle, a towing carrier which places a motor vehicle in a storage facility shall also disclose the location of the storage facility, the total amount of the charges, and accepted forms of payment, as provided in rule 6512. - (d) Signage at storage facility. - (I) A towing carrier shall maintain a clearly visible sign at the entrance to any storage facility where a motor vehicle has been towed without the prior consent or authorization of the owner or operator of the motor vehicle as a nonconsensual tow.
+Such sign shall state the name of the business, telephone number, and hours of operation.

-- (e) Lighting for release.
-A towing carrier shall maintain an area at each storage facility location on file with the Commission with illumination levels during all hours adequate to inspect a vehicle for damage prior to its release from storage. - (f) Carrier responsibility.
-A towing carrier is responsible for the security and safety of a motor vehicle towed without the prior consent or authorization of the owner or operator of the motor vehicle until it is released in accordance with these rules.
+- (II) All signs posted to provide notice pursuant to this rule shall comply with any applicable municipal ordinance.
+To the extent not inconsistent with applicable ordinance, signs shall also at a minimum: - (A) be no less than two square feetfoot in size; - (B) have lettering not less than two inches in height; - (C) have lettering that contrasts sharply in color with the background on which the letters are placed; and - (D) be printed in English. - (e) Lighting for release.
+A towing carrier shall maintain an area at each storage facility location on file with the Commission with illumination levels during all hours adequate to inspect a motor vehicle for damage prior to its release from storage. - (f) Carrier responsibility.
+After a nonconsensual tow, the A-towing carrier is responsible for the security and safety of the towed a-motor vehicle towed without the prior consent or authorization of the owner or operator of the motor vehicle until it is released in accordance with these rules.
+Evidence of the towing carriers' commercial liability insurance coverage including cargo liability coverage, garage keeper's liability coverage, if applicable, and motor vehicle liability coverage shall be provided, upon request, to the person to whom the motor vehicle is being released.